AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 - Manages completed courses for academic record keeping

 **ReviewManager**
-- Manages course reviews from students, storing reviews in a Map by course code
+- Manages course reviews from students, storing reviews in a Map keyed by module code

 **ReviewStorage**
 - Handles persistence of review data to file using pipe-delimited format